Is PowerPoint the first thing you turn to when you are called on to present?

 ‘Why is it that the Wright brothers were able to figure out control powered manned flight when there were certainly other teams that were better qualified and better funded?’

-Now we are all in thinking mode and really curious to know the answers he tells us that 3 ½ years ago he made a discovery which profoundly changed his view of the way the world worked and the way in which he operated in it.
+Now we are all in thinking mode and really curious to know the answers, he tells us that 3 ½ years ago he made a discovery which profoundly changed his view of the way the world worked and the way in which he operated in it.
+Still no PowerPoint!

 Then he pauses……………and shares his discovery.

-He already has us exactly where he wants us without the use of any slides or props and then he confidently animates his answer by bringing it to life on a flip chart drawing the ‘Golden Circle’ with three rings in which he writes, WHY, HOW, WHAT.
+Wthout the use of any slides he then confidently animates the answer to his questions with a simple flip chart.
+Drawing the ‘Golden Circle’ with three rings, he writes, WHY, HOW, WHAT.

 ‘What’s your purpose?’